GD-VAEs: Geometric Dynamic Variational Autoencoders for Learning Nonlinear Dynamics and Dimension Reductions: Learning Nonlinear Dynamics with Variational Autoencoders (VAEs)

-The $\mathfrak{q}_{\theta_e}$ denotes the encoding probability distribution and $\mathfrak{p}_{\theta_d}$ the decoding probability distribution.
-The loss $\ell = -\mathcal{L}^B$ in equation~\ref{equ:vae_loss} provides a regularized form of MLE.
-The term $\mathcal{L}^B$ approximates the likelihood for the encoder-decoder model can be decomposed into the following three terms (i) $\mathcal{L}_{RR}$ is the log likelihood of reconstructing samples, (ii) $\mathcal{L}_{RE}$ is the log likelihood of predicting samples after a single time step, and (iii) $\mathcal{L}_{KL}$ is a regularization term associated with VAEs.
+The loss function in equation~\ref{equ:vae_loss} provides a regularized form of MLE.
+The three terms comprising $\mathcal{L}^B$ can be interpreted as follows (i) $\mathcal{L}_{RR}$ for the log likelihood of reconstructing samples, (ii) $\mathcal{L}_{RE}$ is the log likelihood of correctly predicting samples after a single time step, and (iii) $\mathcal{L}_{KL}$ is a regularization term based on the Kullback-Leibler (KL) Divergence between the encoding distribution and latent space prior distribution.